 Our Learning for Life (L4L) programme delivers areas of the curriculum that are not covered by academic subjects as well as complementing some of the skills they will learn in their other lessons.
-It allows us to cover Relationships and Sex Education (RSE) (which will be compulsory from September 2020), Spiritual, Moral, Social and Cultural development, British Values and Careers education.
+It allows us to cover Relationships and Sex Education (RSE) (which becomes compulsory during 2020-21), Spiritual, Moral, Social and Cultural development, British Values and Careers education.

-Throughout our L4L curriculum we aim to create confident, resilient individuals capable of making informed decisions and making the most of opportunities that will help them to live happy, healthy lives.

-- In Year 7 we help our new students settle into school with lessons on friendship and study skills.
-We also look at digital safety and puberty before starting the Penn Resilience Programme which aims to build emotional resilience and the ability to deal with setbacks.
+- Throughout our L4L curriculum we aim to create confident, resilient individuals capable of making informed decisions and making the most of opportunities that will help them to live happy, healthy lives. - In Year 7 we help our new students settle into school with lessons on friendship and study skills.
+We also look at digital safety and puberty before starting the Bounce Forward Programme which aims to build emotional resilience and the ability to deal with setbacks.
+As part of our commitment to Inclusion and Diversity, we educate students on bullying, including racism and homophobia.
 Students also look at the Declaration of Human Rights and the 2010 Equality Act as part of their Citizenship presentations. - Year 8 students focus on physical and mental health and RSE.
+We also revisit diversity.
 They also study the Citizenship topic of the law and prepare and present a mock trial. - Year 9 L4L rotates around the three areas of Citizenship, World Development and PSHE, where they cover topics such as First Aid, Options and Careers and Self Esteem. - In Years 10 and 11 the students are taught PSHE (Personal, Social and Health Education) on a rotation with Citizenship and Religious Studies.
 They cover topics such as RSE, mental health, personal safety, assertiveness and study skills. - In Year 12, students hear from a range of speakers on topics such as drugs education, road safety, study skills and relationships education.
 In the spring term, students start to consider options for higher education and alternatives. - In Year 13 all students take part in a fortnightly Current Issues programme where speakers come in to discuss topical issues.
 Additionally, all students complete a 10 week Community Involvement placement, where they go out and volunteer their time in the local community.